and Drugs with the Grateful Dead. New York, NY: St. Martin’s Press.

 been released from treatment [JGMF: 8/16-18/91?], so he was clean and sober.
 I’m not sure he felt entirely comfortable

-with himself when he was clean and sober
+with himself when he was clean and sober, especially when performing for

 large, sold-out crowds.
 Maybe that’s why those phases never lasted too long.